Manishearth/manishearth.github.io/source/drafts/async.md

 Tokio's basically a nice wrapper around mio that uses futures.
 Tokio has a core event loop, and you feed it closures that return futures.
-What it will do is use run all the closures you feed it, use mio to efficiently figure out which futures are ready to make a step, and make progress on them (by calling `poll()`).
+What it will do is use run all the closures you feed it, use mio to efficiently figure out which futures are ready to make a step[^3], and make progress on them (by calling `poll()`).

 This actually is already pretty similar to what Go was doing, at a conceptual level.
-You have to manually set up the Tokio event loop (the "scheduler"), but once you do you can feed it tasks which intermittently do I/O, and the event loop takes care of swapping over to a new task when one is blocked on I/O.
+You have to manually set up the Tokio event loop (the "scheduler"), but once you do you can feed it tasks which intermittently do I/O, and the event loop takes care of swapping over to a new task when one is blocked on I/O. A crucial difference is that Tokio is single threaded, whereas the Go scheduler can use multiple OS threads for execution.

 However, code-wise this doesn't look so pretty.
 For the following Go code: